 Raku: Typical dense MC.
 Is at his most interesting/least cliche when dealing with Chitoge, but becomes a flat character when dealing with just about any other girl.
 Has a case of convenient amnesia.

 Chitoge: First girl bias, incoming.
-A lot of people brand her as the "typical tsundere/bipolar" but to be honest for a good part of the series this is her job.
-She hates Raku at the beginning but is forced to act all lovey-dovey when others are around, so she comes across as bipolar.
-She's the only girl with some proper backstory and that has some level of depth to her character, but perhaps more importantly she's the only one that went through non-contrived development.
+A lot of people brand her as the "typical tsundere/bipolar" but her being cold to Raku initially shouldn't be surprising considering the premise.
+She hates Raku at the beginning but is forced to act all lovey-dovey when others are around, so of course she comes across as bipolar: that's the "joke".
+She's the only girl with some proper backstory and that has some level of depth to her character, but that's largely because she's the only one that went through non-contrived development.

-Onodera: Fan-boys are going to flame the crap out of me for this, but she iis your run of the mill cutesy girl character.
+Onodera: Fan-boys are going to flame the crap out of me for this, but she is your run of the mill cutesy girl character.
 A lot of people prop her up as "pure" but the truth is she's annoyingly indecisive and mind-numbingly boring.
 If you have a hard-on for shy girls and have never been in any sort of relationship in your life she's going to be your favorite character because that is her entire appeal.
 Surprise surprise, she's the most popular character in Japan.

 Ruri: Best female character?
 Maybe.
 It seems side-characters are the only ones with heads on their shoulders in this series and in Ruri's case this is extremely apparent.